mattbnz/web-matt/content/w/2023-goals.md

 * Independence - I can't entirely explain why or where it comes from, but since the start of my professional career (which I consider to be my consulting/freelancing development during high school) I've understood that I'm far more motivated by building and growing my own business than I am by working for someone else.
 Working for myself has always felt like the default and sensible course - I'm excited to get back to that.

 * Openness - Open is better than closed, in terms of software, business model and organisational processes.
 This continues to be a strong belief and something I want to uphold in my business endeavours.
 Competition should be based on superior technical quality or service, not artificial constraints or barriers to entry that lock customers and users into a single solution or market.
-Protocols and networks should be open for wide participation and easily acceesible to new entrants and competition.
+Protocols and networks should be open for wide participation and easily accessible to new entrants and competition.

-* People first - This applies both to how we work with each other - respectfully, valuing diversity and with integrity, and to how we apply technology to our world - with consideration for all stakeholders it may affect and awareness of both the intendend and potential unintented impacts.
+* People first - This applies both to how we work with each other - respectfully, valuing diversity and with integrity, and to how we apply technology to our world - with consideration for all stakeholders it may affect and awareness of both the intended and potential unintended impacts.

 ## Framework